-In this section we present LA-MPI performance data on a simple ping-pong benchmark and a representative scientific application, CICE (the Los Alamos Sea Ice Model).
+In this section we present LA-MPI performance data on a simple pingpong benchmark and a representative scientific application, CICE (the Los Alamos Sea Ice Model).
 For comparison, we also present data from other available MPI implementations where this is available, notably Argonne National Laboratory's reference MPI implementation, MPICH version 1.2.3, and SGI's Message Passing Toolkit version 1.5.2 (MPT).
+We choose to compare our results with MPICH because it is the most widely known implementation, and many vendor implementations orginated from it.
+SGI's implementation is used on the Origin because it is the vendor's implementation, and is tuned for it's systems.